 Proportional tax is the tax applicable to a particular land as a proportion of the total land tax liability of your assessment.

+For example, if you own four taxable properties, four separate proportional tax amounts will be shown on your assessment.
 Proportional tax is shown against each taxable property on the Statement of Lands page of your assessment.
 Your principal place of residence and any other exempt land is not included in this calculation.

 Special land tax is a one-off tax charged in certain circumstances where land that was exempt loses its exempt status.
-It is charged at a rate of five cents for each dollar of the taxable value of the land at the date the land ceased to be exempt.
+It is charged at a rate of five cents for each dollar of the taxable value of the land at the date that the land ceased to be exempt.

-If you are an absentee owner, you will be charged at a rate of 6.5 cents for each dollar of the taxable value of the land.
+If you are an absentee owner, you will be charged a rate of 6.5 cents for each dollar of the taxable value of the land.